Dennis Fuentes's journey as a singer/songwriter started with piano lessons when he was six years old.

 MILESTONES

-AUGUST 2024 - The music video for the single, "Middle of Nowhere," was nominated for two awards at the inaugural Oak Park Illinois Film Festival on 14 September 2024.
+AUGUST 2024 - The music video for the single, "Middle of Nowhere," was nominated for two awards at the inaugural Oak Park Illinois Film Festival at the Madison Street Theatre in Oak Park, IL on 14 September 2024.

 - Best Music Video